PremiseWP/Premise-Boxes/readme.txt

 == Changelog ==

+= v1.0.7 =
+* fixed issue with some files being mixed up.

 = v1.0.6 =
 * Require Pemise WP 2.0 or newer.
 * New shortcode icon used for the tinyMCE button and when inserting empty boxes.